fortify-presales/IWA/README.md

 scancentral package -bt mvn -bf pom.xml --output fod.zip
 ```

-You can then upload this manually using the Fortify on Demand UI or you can use the PowerShell script file [fortify-fod.ps1](bin/fortify-fod.ps1)
+You can then upload this manually using the Fortify on Demand UI or you can use the PowerShell script [fortify-fod.ps1](bin/fortify-fod.ps1)
 provided to upload the file and start a Fortify on Demand static scan as follows:

 ```PowerShell